bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

 required while performing this procedure.

-The procedure will result in about 90MB worth of newly installed files on the Seagate Central Root file system.
-The Root file system on an unmodified Seagate Central typically has in the order of 500MB free.
+The procedure will result in about 90MB worth of newly installed files on the Seagate Central Root partition.
+The Root parition on an unmodified Seagate Central typically has in the order of 500MB free so hopefully this small addition of files will not cause any problems.

 ### ssh access to the Seagate Central.
 You'll need ssh access to issue commands on the Seagate Central command